irmen/Pyrolite/README.txt

 This library allows your Java or .NET program to interface very easily with the Python world.
 It uses the Pyro protocol to call methods on remote objects.
 (See https://github.com/irmen/Pyro4).
-Pyrolite contains and uses a feature complete pickle protocol implementation to exchange data with Pyro/Python.
+To that end, it contains and uses a feature complete pickle protocol implementation -read and write- to exchange data with Pyro/Python.

 Pyrolite only implements part of the client side Pyro library, hence its name 'lite'...
 But because Pyrolite has no dependencies, it is a much lighter way